ortiztena/master-frontend-ix/01-module-layout/README.md

 - The idea is to start from a base color, and from that color generate 4 darker colors gradually, and four lighter colors gradually.

-- To check that everything is working as expected use the html of the statement (see pdf).
+- To check that everything is working as expected use the html of the statement (look at pdf).

 ## Exercise 2